 - Check back often as new DLIs are added to the list.

-- When Nova Scotia’s DLIs update their plans and are approved by the provincial government, they’ll be able to take in international students from abroad.
+- Now that Nova Scotia’s DLIs updated their plans and were approved by the provincial government, they’re able to take in international students from abroad.

 If your DLI is on the approved list, this means they have a plan to ensure the health and safety of their students including: